prometheus-operator/kube-prometheus/docs/customizations/developing-prometheus-rules-and-grafana-dashboards.md

 { ['grafana-' + name]: kp.grafana[name] for name in std.objectFields(kp.grafana) }
 ```

-In case you have lots of json dashboard exported out from grafana UI the above approach is going to take lots of time to improve performance we can use `rawDashboards` field and provide it's value as json string by using `importstr`
+In case you have lots of json dashboard exported out from grafana UI the above approach is going to take lots of time.
+To improve performance we can use `rawDashboards` field and provide it's value as json string by using `importstr`

 ```jsonnet mdox-exec="cat examples/grafana-additional-rendered-dashboard-example-2.jsonnet"
 local kp = (import 'kube-prometheus/main.libsonnet') + {